America’s Militarized Police

 So, one of the things that is leading the huge pushback of militarization, aside from more and more people being exposed to and unsettled by a police officer in full tactical gear holding an assault rifle,

+is the advent of the smartphone.
 And people can actually record this stuff and then broadcast it widely.

-And so it's kind of captured the attention of the average person, I would say,
+And so, it's kind of captured the attention of the average person, I would say,

 to the concept that police militarization is in and of itself a heavy-handed police tactic that is questionable.